Superintendent's Student Advisory Board

 What will be expected of the Superintendent’s Student Advisory Board?

 SAB members will be expected to:

 - Prepare for each meeting as needed.

 - Work in a collaborative manner with each other and with school system staff as needed.
 Express views and opinions openly, constructively, and respectfully.

 - Speak your truth.

-Although the Superintendent will develop an agenda for each meeting, students may submit discussion items for consideration to Jodi Burwell firstname.lastname@example.org, Executive Assistant to the Superintendent.
+The Superintendent works with the SAB President to develop an agenda for each meeting.
+Students may submit discussion items for consideration to Peter Woodbrook, Executive Assistant to the Superintendent.